 Any member of the Retirement System who, after 15 years of continuous service as an employee of the city, becomes totally and permanently disabled such that they are incapable of performing the essential functions of their position prior to such disability, may be retired for disability according to the prevailing regulations.
-The determination as to total and permanent disability shall be made by the retirement board upon review of an application for disability benefits submitted by the member and consultation with at least 2 impartial physicians selected by the retirement board who shall examine the member and submit written reports to the retirement board.
+The determination as to total and permanent disability shall be made by the Retirement System's Board upon review of an application for disability benefits submitted by the member and consultation with at least 2 impartial physicians selected by the Retirement System's Board who shall examine the member and submit written reports to the Retirement System's Board.